JovanDozic/festivals-app/README.md

 ### Database

 1. Create PostgreSQL database and setup connection string as an environment variable.
-2. Migration code will create all tables, create `admin` account and fill in `countries` table.
+2. Migration code wi

+ll create all tables, create `admin` account and fill in `countries` table.

 ## Usage